NiccoloRighetti/MantoGryllo_Dating/Commands.md

 ```
 modeltest-ng -d nt -i ../../../../data/trimmed_concat/with/concat_with.fa -q ../../../../data/trimmed_concat/with/partitions.txt -o ./modeltest_with
 ```

-The best model according to BIC, AIC and AICc statistics is: ```TPM3uf+I+G4```.
+I use the file modeltest_with.part.aicc.
 Maximum Likelihood phylogeny with RAxML (version 8.2.12 released by Alexandros Stamatakis on May 2018):
 ```
+raxml-ng -msa ../../../../data/trimmed_concat/with/concat_with.fa --prefix phylo_with.tree --bootstrap 1000 --model ../modeltest/modeltest_with.part.aicc

-iqtree -p ../../../data/trimm_na_ol/with/ -m TESTNEW -bb 1000 -T AUTO --prefix na.with --seqtype DNA -g ../../../data/topology_constraint/with_group.tree # with Embioptera and Zoraptera
+# iqtree -p ../../../data/trimm_na_ol/with/ -m TESTNEW -bb 1000 -T AUTO --prefix na.with --seqtype DNA -g ../../../data/topology_constraint/with_group.tree # with Embioptera and Zoraptera
 # iqtree -p ../../../data/trimm_na_ol/wout/ -m TESTNEW -bb 1000 -T AUTO --prefix na.wout --seqtype DNA -g ../../../data/topology_constraint/wout_group.tree # without Embioptera and Zoraptera
 ```
 For the moment I do everything with the problematic species: